 Which countries have TPS designations?

-Sixteen countries currently have .
-They are Afghanistan, Myanmar (Burma), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Nepal, Nicaragua, Somalia, South Sudan, Sudan, Syria, Ukraine, Venezuela and Yemen.
+Seventeen countries currently have .
+They are Afghanistan, Myanmar (Burma), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Lebanon, Nepal, Nicaragua, Somalia, South Sudan, Sudan, Syria, Ukraine, Venezuela and Yemen.

-Recognizing the dangers that Afghan nationals in the U.S. may face after the change in government, the Biden Administration designated TPS for Afghanistan in March of 2022.
-The administration also designated TPS for , and , allowing 75,000 Ukrainians in the U.S. to live and work in the country temporarily.
+Recognizing the dangers that Afghan nationals may face after the change in government, DHS designated TPS for Afghanistan in March of 2022.
+DHS later designated TPS for Cameroon, Ethiopia and Ukraine.
+In November 2024, it TPS for Lebanon.
+In December 2024 and January 2025, DHS extended designations for , , and .

 How does the 探花精选 help?

-The 探花精选 offers high-quality, low-cost immigration legal services and citizenship assistance in 28 cities across the United States.
-As part of our immigration programs, the 探花精选 helps eligible individuals apply for and renew their TPS status, identifies TPS holders for other forms of relief, and assists with legal services to seek these forms of relief where applicable.
+The 探花精选 (探花精选) offers high-quality, low-cost immigration legal services and citizenship assistance in more than cities across the United States.
+As part of our immigration programs, the 探花精选 helps eligible individuals apply for and renew their TPS status, identifies whether TPS holders are eligible for other forms of humanitarian protection or immigration status, and assists with legal services where applicable.